-Are you or a loved one looking for a living option that will help reduce the burden of household duties and ultimately aid in your wellbeing as you age?
-If so, use the following information as a guide to what different living facilities have to offer and the related costs.
+Are you or a loved one looking for a living option to help reduce the burden of household duties and ultimately aid your well-being as you age?
+If so, use the following information as a guide to what different living facilities offer and the related costs.

 Home Care - Aging in Place

-Appropriateness: For those who are currently independent, but possibly require minor assistance with one or two activities of daily living (bathing, cooking, dressing, transferring, etc.) or medical treatments.
-Staying at home would be less practical or affordable for those that require more skilled care.
+Appropriateness: For those who are currently independent but possibly require minor assistance with one or two activities of daily living (bathing, cooking, dressing, transferring, etc.) or medical treatments.
+Staying at home would be less practical or affordable for those who require more skilled care.

-Costs: The median cost of home care is $25 per hour.
-Home care services can range from once per week to 24 hours a day, depending on the needs of the individual.
+Costs: The median cost of home care for a homemaker is $33 per hour, and for a home health aide, it is $34 per hour.
+Depending on the individual's needs, home care services can range from once per week to 24 hours a day.

 Assisted Living Communities

-Appropriateness: For seniors who are relatively healthy, but unable to perform all activities of daily living.
+Appropriateness: This is for seniors who are relatively healthy but unable to perform all activities of daily living.

 Nursing Homes